 What Services Does EdAssist Offer?

 EdAssist is a pioneer in tuition management services, helping employers install and manage tuition reimbursement benefit programs.
 EdAssist works directly with employers to optimize their benefit program.
 EdAssist’s platform features a robust online, company-branded management system providing employees with access to a wide range of comprehensive resources.

-The website offers guidance on how to plan their advanced or continuing education, offers a wide selection of certification programs and provides access to a network of more than 70 higher education institutions that offer flexible online courses and programs.
+The website offers guidance on how to plan their advanced or continuing education (if you need financing, check out our guide on student loans for continuing education), offers a wide selection of certification programs and provides access to a network of more than 70 higher education institutions that offer flexible online courses and programs.
 The EdAssist tuition assistance platform is essentially a one-stop shop for employers who want to offer and effectively manage the benefit and for employees who can use the guidance to pursue their education.

 EdAssist has joined the growing number of companies targeting employers who want to offer student loan assistance to their debt-laden employees.
 It offers a self-service management platform similar to its tuition reimbursement program that helps employers administer the benefit and track its effectiveness.
 EdAssist has earned accolades for its tuition management educational and advisory services, which they have expanded to include its loan assistance program.
 With EdAssist, employers can offer an end-to-end student loan assistance program that can help employees reduce their debt more quickly.

 EdAssist has helped more than 140 companies funnel $400 million of tuition reimbursements to their employees.
 Among its biggest clients are PepsiCo, Sprint, Blue Cross/Blue Shield, and several major medical centers.